seththoenen/seththoenen.github.io/Inspec/02-workstation-setup.md

 permalink: /inspec/workstation-setup
 ---

-The following will guide you through how to get Inspec set up on a Windows system.
+The following will guide you through how to get InSpec set up on a Windows system.

 <h3>Install Chocolatey</h3>
 For this tutorial you are going to install software by using the [Chocolatey](https://chocolatey.org/) package manager.
 In order to install Chocolatey, run the below code snippet in a PowerShell window.